-We are excited to continue the ISTU On-Air webinar series in 2025.
+We are excited to continue the ISTU On-Air webinar series in 2026.
 These webinars are designed to promote knowledge of Therapeutic Ultrasound and increase discussion among the ISTU community.
 The Education Committee, led by Tanya Khokhlova, Ph.D., is actively working on the programming for the webinar series.

-Our next webinar will be held on April 17 / 18, 2025 depending upon your local time.
-This webinar will be a "Rising Scientists in Therapeutic Ultrasound" special session featuring Neuromodulation topics.
+The April webinar will be a special session of the "Rising Scientists in Therapeutic Ultrasound" series featuring topics related to "Technical Advances".
 This series provides postdocs and early career scientists (Asst Prof.) a platform to share their work with our society.

 Registration for this event is required.
 The Webinar Series will be recorded and available to members for later review.
 Confirmation of your registration and the Zoom Conference Link Info will be emailed to all registered attendees prior to the meeting.